samyhhu/muzero/README.md

 TODO
 ----
-- [ ] implement mcts with tictactoe
+- [x] implement mcts with tictactoe
+- [ ] use gym and outline muzero framework